Punica protopunica

 P. protopunica is considered to be the precursor to the pomegranate (P. granatum) and is the only other species in the genus Punica.
 It differs from the pomegranate in having pink (not red), trumpet-shaped flowers and smaller, less sweet fruit.
-The fruit when ripe are yellow-green or brownish red in color.
+The fruit when ripe are yellowish-green or brownish-red in color.

 As food for humans

-The fruit is not an important food on Socotra.
-The pithy tissue lying under the skin and around the seeds of larger ripe fruits is the only part eaten.
-The seeds are said to be bitter, caustic and to cause sores on the tongue.
+The fruit are not an important food on Socotra.
+The pithy tissue lying under the skin and around the seeds of larger, ripe fruits is the only part eaten.
+The seeds are said to be bitter and caustic, and to cause sores on the tongue.
 The skin of the unripe fruit is extremely sour.

 As food for livestock

-In the well vegetated areas of the island the foliage is little grazed, except in a prolonged dry season, when the fallen dead leaves are eaten.
+In the well-vegetated areas of the island, the foliage is little grazed, except in a prolonged dry season, when the fallen dead leaves are eaten.
 In drier areas, goats eat the leaves and especially the new shoots of smaller and more prostrate shrubs, while sheep eat dry plant litter.
 It is not palatable to cattle.
-Goats are fond of the immature fruit. and small stock also like the flowers, fresh or dried.
+Goats are fond of the immature fruit and small livestock also like the flowers, fresh or dried.

 Medicinal use

-The skins of the fruit are crushed, cooked and the paste applied to treat sores and wounds.
-Alternatively they are dried and crushed to a powder which is applied topically to treat skin sores in the same way.
-Occasionally people eat the seeds as a purge to relieve stomach ache.
-More recently people have started using the skins to treat stomach complaints and expel worms, a treatment apparently learned from the mainland.
+The skins of the fruit are crushed and cooked, and the paste is applied to treat sores and wounds.
+Alternatively, they are dried and crushed to a powder, which is applied topically to treat skin sores in the same way.
+Occasionally, people eat the seeds as a purge to relieve stomachache.
+More recently, people have started using the skins to treat stomach complaints and expel worms, a treatment apparently learned from the mainland.